-Here you’ll find worksheets we’ve created to go with online books and read-alouds.
+Here you’ll find worksheets I’ve created to go with online books and read-alouds.
 Check out our book, Lessons Inspired by Picture Books for Primary Grades, for complete lesson plans with anchor charts, rubrics and assessments.
 If you like creating your own worksheets, check out my class on Skillshare.

 Wishing you peace and health…